cycalo/ow-stats-data/PRIVACY_POLICY.md

 - **Restore** reads a file **you select** from your device.
 - The app **does not upload** your backup to the developer’s servers.
 Backup and restore stay between you and your chosen storage.

-**Android storage permission:** On Android, the app may ask for **“All files access”** (manage external storage) so it can save backups to the folder you choose.
-This is used only to write and read backup files (e.g. `ow.json`, `ow_auto.json`) in that folder—including for **automatic daily backup** if you enable it—and to let you pick a backup file when restoring.
-The app does not access, upload, or scan other files on your device.
+**Android storage:** The app does **not** request broad “All files access.”
+Backups use the **system file and folder picker** where the OS allows.
+For **automatic daily backup**, if the folder you chose cannot be written under Android storage rules, the app saves the backup file **inside the app’s own storage** instead.
+The app does not scan or upload other files on your device.

 ---